DAI-Lab-HERALD/General-Framework/Framework/README.md

 Different from the previous list, **Models** has two distinct entry types.
 The first is simply in the form of a *string* with the name of the available **.py* files from the [Model folder](https://github.com/julianschumann/General-Framework/tree/main/Framework/Models).
 Alternatively, one can pass a *dictionary* in which it is required to have a key named *model* with the corresponding value being a *string* with the name of an available **.py* file.
 This dictionary has the optional key *kwargs* which expects a dictionary as its value.
 The *kwargs* dictionary then contains all relevant model hyperparameters that one may wish to vary and which will be given to the model as the model attribute **model_kwargs** (see [Model attributes](https://github.com/julianschumann/General-Framework/tree/main/Framework/Models#model-attributes))

 ### Metrics
 Lastly, one has to select the metrics by which the models are to be evaluated, with the list of currently implemented methods available [here](https://github.com/DAI-Lab-HERALD/General-Framework/blob/main/Framework/Evaluation_metrics/README.md#existing-evaluation-metrics).
+Similar to models, metrics can be passed as a string or dictionary with the keys *'metric'* and *'kwargs'*.
 ```
-Metrics = ['<Metric name 1>', '<Metric name 2>']
+Metrics = ['<Metric name 1>',
+           {'metric': '<Metric name 2>'},
+           {'metric': '<Metric name 3>', 'kwargs': {'hyperparam1': h1, 'hyperparam2': h2} }]
 ```
 Like with the models, one includes metrics by giving the name of the respective **.py* file in the [Metrics Folder](https://github.com/julianschumann/General-Framework/tree/main/Framework/Evaluation_metrics).